-Print free BB-test bingo cards or modify, no login required,
+Print free BB-test bingo cards or modify,

-Add numbers, words, photos, or any combination.
+Add numbers, words, images, or any combination.

-Play using printable PDF, digital bingo cards,
+Play using printable PDF, virtual bingo cards,

 How To: To get a PDF to print, click the Print button.

-printing options on the Print tab.
+print options on the Print tab.

-Appearance can be completely customized on the
+Appearance can be fully customized on the

 on the 🔍 tab.